Ready to get started?

 Your West Palm Beach Breast Augmentation Consultation

 It is vital to make sure your surgeon has the training and skill to deliver safe and outstanding breast augmentation results.
 The consultation is an essential part of the process, allowing you to ask critical questions that address your concerns.
 It also lets you learn about your surgeon and their credentials to see if they are a wise choice.

 Dr. Cooper uses this time to learn about you, as well.
 He will ask pertinent questions about your health and cosmetic goals.
 He wants to understand the primary reasons you seek breast enhancement.
 Dr. Cooper believes that communication between patient and surgeon is critical for optimal results.
 He will educate you on implant type, size, and advantages.
 He may also suggest a breast lift to revive that upward curve.

 There are multiple reasons women seek breast augmentation surgery, but the most common purpose is to increase size.
 However, not all women blame nature for their breast size or shape.
 Pregnancy or significant weight fluctuation cause many women to seek cosmetic help with their breasts.
 But no matter whether genetics or life events inspire women to look for an enhancement, the issues are generally similar.

 Breast augmentation surgery benefits patients who:

 - Want to improve breast projection

-The good news is a breast augmentation can resolve these issues to enhance a woman’s curves and add volume to the bust.
+The good news is a breast augmentation procedure can resolve these issues to enhance a woman’s curves and add volume to the bust.

 Breast Implants: What Are My Options?

 This surgery employs implants to increase the size of a woman’s breasts.
 Dr. Cooper utilizes different types of breast implants to tailor results to patients’ individual goals.
 We classify these devices into two types: saline and silicone.
 But that’s not the only difference between breast implants.

 Breast Implant Types